-The technology-driven society has paved the way for the CONSTANT CHECKER — those who check their emails, texts, and social media accounts constantly.
-It can take a toll not just on yourself, but on the relationships you have.
-Social media addiction is dangerous!
+The technology-driven society has paved the way for the CONSTANT CHECKER — those who check their emails, texts, and social media accounts continuously.
+It can take a toll not just on yourself, but on your relationships.

-Social media is gradually eroding the real value of what it means to connect.
+Social media addiction is dangerous.
+It’s slowly taking away the real value of what it means to connect.

 We’re sometimes unaware of what are we doing.
-Almost like a subconscious thing, we have been addicted to social media.
+Almost like a subconscious thing, we’ve been addicted to social media.

 Go outside, read a book, go for cycling, no matter what you do, just stop checking your accounts so frequently.
 Put your focus and attention on things that matter in life.
-Don’t let social media suck you into the swirl of fake life.
+Don’t let social media pull you into the spin of fake life.
 Focus on where you’re in the real world.